 Or I would never be accepted.

 I did not know… I chose death and did not see it at the time.
-I killed my true heart; I buried the gold and did everything I could to forget that child and his stupid village, his weakness, and his love for fish and muddy canals.
-It became easier to notice the profanity of life and the emptiness of dreams — my eyes were opened and I saw the empty plastic bottles and the cigarette stubs around the river, the mud that would not be washed and the sun that burned too hot in the summer.
+I killed my true heart; I buried the gold and did everything I could to forget that child and his stupid village, his weakness, and his love for fish and water.
+It became easier to notice the profanity of life and the emptiness of dreams — my eyes were opened and I saw.
+I saw the empty plastic bottles and the cigarette stubs strewn around the riverbanks; I felt the sun that burned too hot in the summer, and the stubborn mud that would simply not wash off.
 The summer changed too; it began to offer other adventures and other comforts…

 This was when Marin became too inconvenient to be my friend.

 He did not fit well under the neon lights of the club, even when he was dressed in his best; he did not belong in a world of pretending, the world of masks and many faces…he remained there, by the river, with a rod in his hand and an impish grin on his eternally young face.
 He sat there, where an abandoned, forgotten part of me still stood, waiting in vain to be embraced again.

 I shunned him as I had shunned my heart; the sight of him drew me back to that heart and its insistent, stupid love of childish games and old, forgotten places…